 In some cases, students who apply late and cannot get transcripts and references in before registration may be accepted on a provisional basis.
 These students will be given two weeks for all information to be sent to the Office of Admissions.
-Any extension of this must be approved by the Director of Admissions and the Vice President of Academic Affairs.
+Any extension of this must be approved by the Office of Admissions.